fuhuan1991/Reversi-Game/README.md

 The object of the game is to have the majority of disks turned to display your color when the last playable empty square is filled.

+This game contains both 1 player mode and 2 players mode.

  https://en.wikipedia.org/wiki/Reversi

  ![预览](https://github.com/fuhuan1991/Reversi-Game/blob/master/p12.png)